Top 6 things to do in & around Bodrum, Turkey

 Here, we look at some of the main things you can plan to do on a holiday to the region from visiting local markets and UNESCO World Heritage sites to enjoying boat trips and even popping over to Greece.

 Planning your summer escape to Bodrum?
-All inclusive guru First Choice has a wealth of deals* on holidays to the region departing from airports across the UK.
+Holiday guru Jet2holidays has a wealth of deals on holidays to the region departing from airports across the UK.

 1. Beach clubs

 Bodrum's beach clubs are always a hit with holidaymakers.
 Many have sprung up along the coast where you can swim, eat, drink and party around the clock.

 Our pick of beach clubs to consider visiting when on holiday in Bodrum include: